-2.1.2 Unmodelled watercourse risk
+2.1.2 Unmodelled ordinary watercourse risk

-As documented in Section 2.1.1, Ochre Dike is present within the north of the site.
-There is no existing model for this watercourse, therefore risk is unknown.
-Given the timescales for the local plan, new modelling for this watercourse to inform this SFRA will not be feasible.
+As documented in Section 2.1.1, an unmodelled ordinary watercourse is present in the east of the site, thought to be a tributary to Ochre Dike.
+There is no existing EA flood model for this watercourse, therefore the fluvial risk it poses to the site is currently unknown.
+Given the timescales for the local plan, new modelling for the unnamed watercourse to inform this SFRA is not feasible.
 Therefore, the 0.1% AEP event of the third generation RoFSW dataset is used as a proxy to inform this risk, as shown in Figure 2-2.
-Risk is modelled to remain largely confined to the areas immediately adjacent to the channel.
-Any site-specific FRA should develop a model of Ochre Dike to fully understand the onsite fluvial risk.
-Site design should include the channel within a blue green corridor.
+Risk appears to remain in channel.

+Any site-specific FRA should develop a model of the unnamed watercourse to fully understand the onsite fluvial risk.
+Development should be directed away from the risk area and not be within 8 metres of the channel bank.
+The risk area could be included within a blue green corridor for the site.